bjoernhad/CondorcetWinnerTestification/README.md

-## Code Repository for the Paper
+This is the code Repository for the Paper
-# "Testification of Condorcet Winners in Dueling Bandits"
+## "Testification of Condorcet Winners in Dueling Bandits"
-## UAI 2021
+#### (To appear in the Proceedings of Conference on Uncertainty in Artificial Intelligence (UAI), 2021)

 The code is written in Python 3.7.